VictorGrycuk/StreamDeck-KeePass/README.md

 - **Characters to Exclude.** Any character included in the text field will be excluded from the generated password.
 - **Custom Pattern.** Allows to use a custom defined password generation pattern.
 Refer to the section *Generating Passwords that Follow Rules* of [KeePass Password Generator](https://keepass.info/help/base/pwgenerator.html) documentation.
   - ***Note***: Using a custom pattern will override all the previous configuration.
+- **Clear Time**.
+The time in seconds to keep the value in the clipboard.
+Use `0` to leave it indefinitely (default).

 Check [KeePass Password Generator](https://keepass.info/help/base/pwgenerator.html) help site for more information.

+#### Aware

+Its function its identical to *Retrieve*, except it retrieves the stored field based on the current active window.

+It only replaces the Entry Name option with a new one:

+- **Process Mapping.** A `key=value` that maps a running process with a KeePass entry title/UUID.
+  - Examples:
+    - `steam.exe=Steam`
+    - `Discord.exe=2A8CC713A463524C928E1F613BA10DAC`
+  - Add one mapping per line.

+#### MircoBabin's KeePassCommander

+It allows direct communication with the KeePass application to retrieve a field of a stored entry to the clipboard. **Note**: It requires the **[KeePassCommander](https://github.com/MircoBabin/KeePassCommander)** plugin for KeePass.

+It uses the following configuration:

+- **CommandDLL path**.
+The absolute path to the `KeePassCommandDll.dll`.
+- **Entry Name.** The name of the entry that has the desired information.
+  - **Note**: It does not support search by UUID.
+- **Field to retrieve.** The field whose content will be copied to the clipboard
+  - Password
+  - Username
+  - Notes
+  - URL
+- **Clear Time**.
+The time in seconds to keep the value in the clipboard.
+Use `0` to leave it indefinitely (default).

 ## My other Stream Deck plugins